esilver0/CATT/sslstrip-experiment.md

 http://nyu.edu.

 Notice that the connection is over HTTP.
-The SSLstrip has worked.
+If you go to nyu.edu in another tab on your computer you will see that the website supports HTTPS.

 >*Note: If you visit the site before SSLstrip is enabled.
 See [Circumventing HSTS](#circumventing-hsts)*

-**Visting a site you have already established a secure connectioon with**
+**Visting a site that you have already established a secure connection with**

 On an SSH session on the attacker, run